OniOni/wd-unit/README.md

 - __wd_args__: Arguments to be passes to WD.js.
 Check out [WD.js](https://github.com/admc/wd) docs for more info.
   - _Default_: {}

+## Local vs. Distant content

+- Your unit test can be hosted on a distant webserver, in which case wd-unit will work with the webserver.
+- You can also work on loacl non hosted files, in this case wd-unit will run a very lightweight webserver which wd-unit will use to run tests.
+This webserver uses the root argument for finding content.

 ## Currently supported frameworks

 - [Jasmine](http://pivotal.github.com/jasmine/)